ah2000/docker-fibonacci-jenkinsfile/README.md

 If you don't see any jobs refresh the browser and check the `docker-compose` logs.

+This should create two jenkins jobs

+000-fail-ah2000-fibonacci-lamdba-demo-terraform
+ -- this job effectively pulls the build from https://github.com/ah2000/fibonacci-lambda-apigateway-demo branch feature/lambda1 and tests and deploys based on the AWS_ACCESS variables given and BUCKET_TERRAFORM_STATE
+000-dev-ah2000-fibonacci-lamdba-demo-terraform
+ -- this job effectively pulls the build from https://github.com/ah2000/fibonacci-lambda-apigateway-demo branch feature/brokenTruffleHoff and fails on TruffleHoff as the project has with FAKE and inactive access keys

+The other jobs are from the base project this was forked from

+---
 To stop press `CTRL+C` in terminal.

 To remove all containers with all of its data run: